giltayar/module-resolution-from-the-ground-up/07-bundler-module-resolution/02-vite-module-resolution/README.md

 - The `bundler` module resolution algorithm is the Node.js CommonJS module resolution.

-TBD
+- The `bundler` module resolution is an interesting one - it makes you write "Faux ESM".

-... and explain how it doesn't run in Node.js, but rather in the bundler ... the bundler module resolution algorithm is actually the CommonJS resolution algorithm!
-So extensionless ... imports are supported.
-The only twist is that the condition is still `import` and not `require`
+  Why call it "False ESM"?
+Because the ESM you write can't run natively in the browser or in Node.js!

-- This is Faux ESM, as it doesn't (and can't) run in the browser (or Node.js)
+- It needs to be transpiled, even if it is pure JavaScript

-- Explain that the bundler module resolution came about because Babel and TypeScript created it before Node.js came and defined the ESM module resolution algorithm to be browser compatible
+- Historically, the `bundler` module resolution came before TypeScript.
+It was created before Node.js had ESM and before browsers had ESM.
+All we had was CommonJS, so that when transpilers like Babel transpiled the `import`, they transpiled it to `require`.
+Thus it made sense to use the CommonJS module resolution algorithm.

-- Explain how it is a practical solution, but creates JavaScript that is browser incompatible
+- Today it doesn't make any sense, but history is hard to shake off.